SeekND/Microbattletanks/README.md

 * Extend 8cm with 28awg wire and connect right leg of the IR receiver (signal) to ESP8266 D5
 * Remove IR metalic cover for a better exposure of the receiver.

-* Extend 8cm with 28awg wire and connect longer leg of the IR led (+) to ESP8266 D2
+* Extend 8cm with 28awg wire and connect the longer leg of the IR led (+) to resistor and then ESP8266 D2
 * Extend 8cm with 28awg wire and connect shorter leg of the IR receiver (-) to ESP8266 GROUND closest to D2